 Refractive Lens Exchange & Lens Replacement Surgery

-If presbyopia is affecting your quality of life, you should really come see Dr. Goosey to discuss possible treatment options.
-The following content explains presbyopia, and how to get around this condition with innovative surgical options.
-Presbyopia can be corrected by removing the eye’s natural crystalline lens and replacing it with an artificial intraocular lens, that enables you to regain your near vision.
-Each year, over 15 million cataract and lens exchange procedures are performed worldwide, and is recognized for its safety and predictability.
-Lens exchange is the safest, most commonly performed medical procedure, and has the lowest incident of complication of any surgery performed in the United States.
+If presbyopia is affecting your quality of life, consider visiting Dr. Goosey to discuss possible treatment options.
+Below, we explain presbyopia and how innovative surgical options, such as lens replacement surgery and refractive lens exchange can help you to regain your near vision.
+These procedures involve removing the eye’s natural crystalline lens and replacing it with an artificial intraocular lens, which can restore near vision.
+Each year, over 15 million cataract and lens exchange procedures are performed worldwide, recognized for its safety and predictability.
+Lens replacement surgery is the one of the safest, most commonly performed medical procedures, with the lowest rate of complications of any surgery performed in the United States.

 Refractive Lens Exchange